GSchoning/DSIpy/README.md

 ## 🌟 Acknowledgements

 This work is heavily inspired by the pioneering contributions of **John Doherty** (Watermark Numerical Computing) to the field of groundwater uncertainty quantification.
-As the author of **PEST** and **PEST++**, his philosophy on embracing non-uniqueness and his specific guidance on handling structural error in surrogate models were the direct inspiration for the **Posterior Refinement** workflows implemented in this module.
+As the author of the **PEST** suite, his philosophy on embracing non-uniqueness and his specific guidance on handling structural error in surrogate models were the direct inspiration for the **Posterior Refinement** workflows implemented in this module.

 ## License